Holly leaf blight

 - In hedges, the disease often causes ‘arches’ of defoliation, where the damaged area is widest near the ground

-The leaf blotching caused by the pest holly leaf miner can sometimes be mistaken for holly leaf blight.
+The leaf blotching caused by holly leaf miner can sometimes be mistaken for holly leaf blight.

 Cut out infected areas as soon as they are detected, collect all fallen infected leaves and burn or remove to land fill.